odea-project/qAlgorithms/report/discussion_tests.md

 in the chromatographic dimension or other dimensions of separation.
 Furtermore, a reliable feature must conform to the MS2 spectrum, if such a spectrum was produced by the instrument.
-After componentisation, the source feature [@todo better name] should include only features which have a high degree of certainty.
+After componentisation, every component should include only features which have a high degree of certainty.
 The highest reliability in a dataset is achieved if no false positives or negatives exist, meaning the final results are a complete description of the sample contents.

 Completeness is the degree to which all molecules in the sample that arrived at the mass detector could be reconstructed from the final list of components.
+[@todo] very similar measures, change

-Since both measures depend on ground truth, it is not always sensible [@todo] very similar measures, change to provide an estimator for result quality.
-The central difference between results and process as proposed here is that results serve as the basis for some decision, be it through a researcher deciding on the next experiment, a water treatment plant worker taking preventative measures against a detected contaminant or a sampling system repeating an operation.
+Since both measures depend on ground truth, it is not always sensible to provide an estimator for result quality.
+The central difference between results and process as proposed here is that results serve as the basis for some decision, be it through a researcher deciding on the next experiment, a water treatment plant worker taking preventative measures against a detected contaminant.
 In all such cases, the process does not factor into the final decision, unless it is as an abstract measure of confidence.
+The only decision based on a process parameter would be whether to repeat a measurement de to a suspected error during sampling or analysis.

 Process quality consists of the data processing workflow and the (inferred) quality of the different steps from sampling to